A short orientation to help you think clearly about timing, finances, and what comes next - before you feel pressured to act.

 • How to avoid pressure-driven decisions

-• What to consider before talking to agents, lenders, or homeowners
+• What to consider before talking to agents or lenders

 • Considering a move in the next 6-24 months

-• Trying to balance family needs, finances, and long-term plans
+• Balancing family needs, finances, and long-term plans

-If you’re just looking for listings or quick answers, this orientation may not be the right fit—and that’s okay.
+If you're just looking for listings or quick answers, this may not be the right fit - and that's okay.

 Part of my role is helping people decide whether buying now, later, or not at all makes the most sense for them.